dlschwartz/cv/e-digitalResearch.md

 #### The Srophé App
-Winona Salesky and David A. Michelson, and Daniel L. Schwartz, developers.
-(Srophé Software, 2014-2024) The Srophé App is an open source customization of eXist-DB for TEI XML-based projects focused on digital humanities and digital cultural heritage.
+Winona Salesky, David A. Michelson, Daniel L. Schwartz, and Jeanne-Nicole Mellon-Saint Laurent, developers.
+(Srophé Software, 2014-2024)
+The Srophé App is an open source customization of eXist-DB for TEI XML-based projects focused on digital humanities and digital cultural heritage.
 The application is now used by more than 10 different digital humanities projects.
 About: [https://srophe.app/](https://srophe.app/).
 Codebase: [https://github.com/srophe/srophe](https://github.com/srophe/srophe).